-Every year with the first days of summer they come back: sun protection myths and dangerous misinformation.
-"Full of toxic substances", "hormonally effective", "natural alternatives", "chemical-free", "pre-tanning", "use raspberry seed oil" etc.
+Every year, with the first days of summer, they reappear: sunscreen myths and dangerous misinformation.
+"Full of toxic substances," "hormonally active," "natural alternatives," "chemical-free," "pre-tanning," "use raspberry seed oil," etc.

-German Dermatological Society: Around 330,000 people in Germany were newly diagnosed with skin cancer in 2022 (1).
+German Dermatological Society: In 2022, around 330,000 people in Germany were newly diagnosed with skin cancer (1).

-Anyone who doesn't use sunscreen or uses less sunscreen because they 're unsure increases their risk of skin cancer.
+Anyone who uses no or less sunscreen out of uncertainty increases their risk of skin cancer.
 Yes, the sun is a part of life and has many positive aspects.
-But its radiation is definitely carcinogenic .
+But its radiation is definitely also carcinogenic .

-Federal Office for Radiation Protection: UV rays can cause numerous health damages to the skin and eyes - in the worst case, skin cancer (2).
+Federal Office for Radiation Protection: UV radiation can cause numerous health problems in the skin and eyes - in the worst case skin cancer (2).

-The protection can be so varied that everyone should be able to find something they feel comfortable with.
-There are many variants to choose from: organic sunscreens, natural cosmetics, organic, sprays, sticks, textiles, etc. As long as the protection is proven according to ISO standards (no DIY or oils!).
+Sun protection can take many forms, so everyone should be able to find something they feel comfortable with.
+There are many options to choose from: organic sunscreens, natural cosmetics, organic products, sprays, sticks, textiles, etc. As long as the protection is certified according to ISO standards (no DIY or oil-based products!).

 Photo: by Nadine E via Unsplash